keptlocal

 How keptlocal's tools use this

 keptlocal's PDF tools use pdf-lib, a pure JavaScript implementation of the PDF specification.
-When you load the merge tool, pdf-lib is downloaded from a CDN (once, then cached) — this is a JavaScript library, not WebAssembly, but JavaScript performance is sufficient for the PDF operations pdf-lib performs: reading page structures, copying content streams, and writing the output.
+When you load the merge tool, pdf-lib is downloaded from a CDN once and then cached — this is a JavaScript library, not WebAssembly, but JavaScript performance is sufficient for the operations pdf-lib performs: reading page structures, copying content streams, and writing the output.
+When I first tested a merge of twelve 10-page documents, the whole thing completed in under two seconds on a mid-range laptop.
+No server involved.

 The image tools use the browser's built-in Canvas API and the JPEG/PNG/WebP encoders that browsers ship natively — these are implemented in native code inside the browser engine and exposed to JavaScript through the canvas API.
 When you call canvas.toBlob('image/webp', 0.85), the browser's internal C++ WebP encoder runs on your CPU.